 3. Tolerance

-This is the rated power range which a panel will either exceed or not meet.
-For example, a solar system you purchase may have a ‘nameplate’ wattage of 200 watts, but due to quality control issues, may in reality only be 195 watts.
-A positive tolerance rating means the module will not only generate 200 watts, but possibly more, under standard testing conditions.
+This is the rated power range which a solar panel Byron Bay will either exceed or not meet.
+For example, a solar system Byron Bay you purchase may have a ‘nameplate’ wattage of 200 watts, but due to quality control issues, may in reality only be 195 watts.
+A positive tolerance rating means the module will not only generate 200 watts, but possibly more, under standard testing conditions in Byron Bay.

 4. Temperature co-efficient

-The temperature co-efficient rating is important to determine what the impact heat has on a solar panel’s operation after installation.
+The temperature co-efficient rating is important to determine what the impact heat has on a solar panel's operation Byron Bay after installation.
 The lower the percentage per degree Celsius, the better.
-The price of a module with low temperature co-efficiency can be a little more, but in Australia’s hot conditions, a little extra cost is worth it.
+The price of a module with low temperature co-efficiency can be a little more, but in Australia's Byron Bay conditions, a little extra cost is worth it.

 5. Conversion efficiency

-The efficiency of how a solar panel converts light into electrical energy will determine how much power your system generates.
-If two solar panels cost the same, but one has a higher conversion efficiency; then that module provides the better value for money – assuming the claimed efficiencies are correct.
+The efficiency of how a solar panel Byron Bay converts light into electrical energy will determine how much solar power Byron Bay systems generate.
+If two solar panels Byron Bay cost the same, but one has a higher conversion efficiency; then that module provides the better value for money for your Byron Bay solar installation.

 6. PID resistance

 PID stands for Potential Induced Degradation.
 Caused by stray currents and triggered by certain climate conditions, the phenomenon can cause substantial power loss.
-Good solar panels will display little or no PID.
+Good solar panels Byron Bay will display little or no PID.

 7. LID resistance

-LID stands for Light Induced Degradation, which is a process that occurs in the first few months after solar panels are installed.
+LID stands for Light Induced Degradation, which is a process that occurs in the first few months after solar panels Byron Bay are installed.
 While this eventually stabilises after a period of time, it can reduce the amount of power the module produces.
-A good solar panel will have little or no LID.
+A good solar panel Byron Bay will have little or no LID.

 8. Embodied energy

-Another important aspect to look at is the embodied energy of the solar panel – that is how energy intensive the production of the panel was and how quickly it will have paid itself back by producing more energy.
-Consider this aspect an environmental cost.
+Another important aspect to look at is the embodied energy of the solar panel Byron Bay – that is how energy intensive the production of the panel was and how quickly it will have paid itself back by producing more energy.
+Consider this aspect an environmental cost for your Byron Bay solar power system.

 9. Durability / Longevity / Warranty

-The durability or longevity of a solar panel warranty is important for a number of reasons.
+The durability or longevity of a solar panel warranty Byron Bay is important for a number of reasons.
 Primarily, it can be an indicator of the manufacturer’s confidence in its products.
-Reputable solar panels will have a performance warranty of a period of 25 years.
-Solar systems should last at least that long, so you need to find an installer who's offering a warranty or guarantee for that length of time.
+Reputable solar panels Byron Bay will have a performance warranty of a period of 25 years.
+Byron Bay solar systems should last at least that long, so you need to find an installer who's offering a warranty or guarantee for that length of time.

-The solar panels we use at Denby Energy have 25-year performance warranties (typically warranting that the panel will still produce at least 80% of its claimed power rating after 25 years) plus a 10 to 12 year warranty for the product itself.
+The solar panels Byron Bay we use at Denby Energy have 25-year performance warranties (typically warranting that the panel will still produce at least 80% of its claimed power rating after 25 years) plus a 10 to 12 year warranty for the product itself.
 An installer may also give warranties for the mounting frame, workmanship and so on.
-Denby Energy is an exception, with a 25-year warranty for both performance and product, and higher performance criteria in the warranty.
+Denby Energy is an exception among Byron Bay solar companies, with a 25-year warranty for both performance and product, and higher performance criteria in the warranty.

 10. Size and Watts

-The size of the solar panel in Watts will directly affect the cost, as solar panels are usually priced (and compared) in dollars per Watt.
-Watts are related to the output of each module, meaning a 100 Watt panel installed under ideal conditions will generate 100 watt-hours of electricity each hour and a 200 Watt panel will generate 200 watt-hours each hour.
-Therefore expect to pay up to double the price for the 200 Watt panel, compared to the purchase cost of a 100 Watt module.
+The size of the solar panel Byron Bay in Watts will directly affect the cost, as solar panels Byron Bay are usually priced (and compared) in dollars per Watt.
+Watts are related to the output of each module, meaning a 100 Watt panel installed under Byron Bay conditions will generate 100 watt-hours of electricity each hour and a 200 Watt panel will generate 200 watt-hours each hour for your solar power Byron Bay system.
+Therefore expect to pay up to double the price for the 200 Watt panel, compared to the purchase cost of a 100 Watt module for Byron Bay solar.

 The output of a panel also affects the physical size of the panel, meaning the 200 watt panel will be larger in size to the 100 Watt module.
-The type of solar cells used in its production also determines the size of the solar panel.
-They key issue to consider is that your system sizing is enough to power your appliances, and that the solar panels will physically fit in the area you wish to install them.
+The type of solar cells Byron Bay used in its production also determines the size of the solar panel.
+The key issue to consider for your Byron Bay solar installation is that your system sizing is enough to power your appliances, and that the solar panels Byron Bay will physically fit in the area you wish to install them.

-Your northerly facing roof space (and increasingly, west) is very valuable solar power real estate, so you’ll need to consider carefully your future plans.
-If you believe at some stage you will wish to install more solar panels, you need to ensure you’ll have the space to do so, otherwise you may find you’ll need to replace existing modules well before the end of their serviceable life.
+Your northerly facing roof space (and increasingly, west) is very valuable solar power real estate Byron Bay, so you’ll need to consider carefully your future plans.
+If you believe at some stage you will wish to install more solar panels Byron Bay, you need to ensure you’ll have the space to do so, otherwise you may find you’ll need to replace existing modules well before the end of their serviceable life in your Byron Bay solar system.

 11. Types of solar cells used

-There are 3 main types of solar cells and the best type for you will vary depending on the installation application:
+There are 3 main types of solar cells Byron Bay and the best type for you will vary depending on the solar installation Byron Bay application:

-Monocrystalline silicon offers high efficiency and good heat tolerance characteristics in a small footprint.
+Monocrystalline silicon offers high efficiency and good heat tolerance characteristics in a small footprint for Byron Bay solar power systems.

-Polycrystalline (or multi-crystalline) silicon cell based solar panels are now the most popular choice in residential installs.
+Polycrystalline (or multi-crystalline) silicon cell based solar panels Byron Bay are now the most popular choice in residential installs.
 Recent improvements in polycrystalline panel technology have resulted in the development of modules equal to or better than many monocrystalline brands in terms of size, efficiency and heat tolerance.
-Denby Energy regularly uses polycrystalline panels as they are more efficient in the northern NSW area.
+Denby Energy regularly uses polycrystalline panels as they are more efficient in the northern NSW Byron Bay area.

 Amorphous (or thin-film) silicon uses the least amount of silicon.
-While some thin film panels are among the least efficient solar cells, solar frontier CIS solar panels offer the highest conversion efficiency of any mass-produced thin-film module.
+While some thin film panels are among the least efficient solar cells, solar frontier CIS solar panels Byron Bay offer the highest conversion efficiency of any mass-produced thin-film module for Byron Bay solar installations.

 Questions?
 Please contact us on 0432 767 764 for free advice on the best solar systems for your unique needs.